-Christian terrorist who mowed down Muslim family was laughing as he got out of blood covered truck
+Christian terrorist who mowed down Muslim family ‘was laughing’ as he got out of blood covered truck

 The pickup driver was wearing what appeared to be a bullet-proof vest, a military-style helmet and clothing that possibly had swastikas on it, Mr Savehilaghi said the traumatised driver had told him.

-The driver, who was asked by the suspect to film his arrest, said that the front end of the truck had been “damaged with blood” and he immediately called the police.
+The driver, who was even asked by the suspect to film his arrest, said that the front end of the truck had been “damaged with blood” and he immediately called the police.

-When police arrived the witness said that police units quicky arrived at the scene and removed the suspect from the truck.
+The witness said that police units in London, Ontario, quickly arrived at the scene and removed the suspect from the truck.

 “When they got him out of the vehicle, he was laughing,” added Mr Savehilaghi, who said that the driver has not returned to work after the incident.